Sony A7R III vs RX1R II

 |Sony H300||-||mono||mono||-||-||micro||2.0||Y||-||-||Sony H300|

 |Sony RX1R||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony RX1R|

 Studio photographers will appreciate that the Sony A7R III (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A7R III and the RX1R II are recent models that are part of the current product line-up.
-The RX1R II replaced the earlier Sony RX1R, while the A7R III followed on from the Sony A7R II.
+The RX1R II is a recent model that features in the current product line-up of Sony.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is the Sony A7R III better than the Sony RX1R II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.